 Posted by Boredomsproducts.com on

-boredom’s products is seeking an animator, ideally who is familiar with Unity and UScript, to fill a contract position for our action/arcade game Extreme Hugtime Simulation Challenge.
+boredom’s products is seeking a programmer who is familiar with Unity and UScript to fill a contract position for our action/arcade game Extreme Hugtime Simulation Challenge.
 The player plays as a contestant on the Japanese game show of the same name, where s/he is competing for the title Houyou no Tetsujin, or “Iron Hugger”.
 Gameplay is simple but addictive, challenging the player to gain a certain number of points each level, which is accomplished by pressing buttons prompted by the game as fast as possible without making mistakes.
 The fast-paced gameplay is augmented by different hug-themed special moves that can be performed after chaining enough flawless button inputs.

 The game’s over-dramatic portrayal of hugging and parodies of Japanese tropes will drive the game’s appeal, so someone who has an interest in anime or manga, and who appreciates the eccentricities of Japanese culture, will be preferred.

-We expect to have a working prototype completed by the end of June, and will move forward from there.
-Most of our art assets are complete, including character and environment models, most 2D art, and most of the GUI.
+We expect to have a working prototype completed by the end of April, and will move forward from there.
+Most of our art assets are complete, including character and environment models, most 2D art, and a bit of the GUI.
 Sound and music will be completed last, once the game has starting coming together.
 Our target release platform was originally the Xbox 360 via the Live Arcade portal, but after speaking with [adult swim] Games, we may choose a browser-based platform.
-The Unity engine will allow us to make our decision after a working prototype of the game has been completed.
+The Unity engine will allow us to make our decision after a working version of the game has been completed.

 If you are interested in working with a creative team of designers who will appreciate your creativity and expertise, and if you are looking to expand your portfolio with a great indie game, send your resume and links to any completed work to firstname.lastname@example.org.